Buju Banton: 2000s

-On 20 March 2019, Banton and his team officially removed "Boom Bye Bye" from his catalog.
-Banton's team pulled the song from streaming platforms such as Apple Music and Spotify, and Banton announced his intention to never perform the song again.
-Banton issued a statement in which he clarified the importance of tolerance and love, saying, "In recent days there has been a great deal of press coverage about the song ‘Boom Bye Bye’ from my past which I long ago stopped performing and removed from any platform that I control or have influence over.
-I recognize that the song has caused much pain to listeners, as well as to my fans, my family and myself.
-After all the adversity we've been through I am determined to put this song in the past and continue moving forward as an artist and as a man.
-I affirm once and for all that everyone has the right to live as they so choose.
-In the words of the great Dennis Brown, 'Love and hate can never be friends.'
-I welcome everyone to my shows in a spirit of peace and love.
-Please come join me in that same spirit."

-U.S. drug charges

 In December 2009, Drug Enforcement Administration agents remanded Banton to custody in Miami, where the U.S. Attorney charged him with conspiracy to distribute and possession of more than five kilograms of cocaine.
 Banton was then moved to the Pinellas County Jail where he remained until trial.

 A six-day trial in Tampa, Florida was declared a mistrial on 27 September 2010, after the jury was unable to reach a unanimous decision.
 During the trial, audio recordings were presented of Banton and a drug-dealer-turned-government-informant discussing drugs, drug prices and smuggling.
 Banton was also seen on a video recording meeting the informant in a police-controlled warehouse tasting cocaine from a kilogram bag.
 The informant was reportedly paid $50,000 for his work on the case.

 The singer was released that November on bond.

 He was allowed to perform one concert between trials, which was held on 16 January 2011 to a sold-out crowd in Miami.
-A few weeks after the performance he was nominated for the Grammy Award for Best Reggae Album but was not allowed to attend the ceremony.
+A few weeks after the performance, he was nominated for the Grammy Award for Best Reggae Album but was not allowed to attend the ceremony.